Boost Feature Adoption: Deeplink-Driven Discovery Campaigns with Amply

 ))

-// When the user eventually tries the feature, update the property:
+// When the user actually uses the feature, flip the flag:

 Code Implementation